-And tell you what [1] do.
-And there's one thing to depend on I'll own the road clean through.
+'I'll some day come and see you sure, And tell you what I'll do.
+And there's one thing to depend on I'll own the road clean through

-"I want no gold or subsidy, Nor grounds for city station, I only want your faith and prayers And full co-operation."
+I want no gold or subsidy, Nor grounds for city station, I only want your faith and prayers And full co-operation.